2 Ways to Enable Windows Defender GUI on Windows Server

 - Click Add Roles and Features.

-Using PowerShell to enable Windows Defender GUI on Windows Server
+Use PowerShell to Turn on Windows Defender GUI on Server

 Install-WindowsFeature -Name Windows-Defender-GUI

 To hide the Windows Defender GUI, type the below command.
 Note that Windows Defender AV will still run normally without the user interface.